More Community Foundation

 EMPOWERING OUR COMMUNITIES

-More Community Foundation* (MCF) is a non-profit organisation and the Foundation for the MORE Family Collection group, supporting social development and environmental conservation in Southern Africa.
+More Community Foundation* (MCF) is a non-profit organisation and the Foundation for the MORE Family Collection group, supporting sustainable social development and environmental conservation in Southern Africa.
 All community projects for social development are self-sustainable, as it is our belief that by supporting communities to contribute their own efforts and skills, projects are kept alive into the future.
 Socially inclusive conservation is critical to biological diversity and MCF strives to achieve community collaboration and custodianship within all conservation projects.

 Our Board of Trustees includes a MORE Family Collection representative, an environmental education and community representative, a NPO and community development advisor and a legal and governance advisor.